tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

   %matplotlib inline
   ```

-* A coin is flipped 10 times for each trial or simulation.
-Therefore, there is a `50%` chance for the coin to land on heads and a `50%` chance for the coin to land on heads.
-The `random` class from the `numpy` library is used to randomly choose between the two outcomes: heads or tails.
+* The `choice` function from the `random` class is used to randomly choose between the two outcomes of a coin: heads or tails.

   ```python
   # Set number of simulations and coin flips